Milofow/Milofow/Research/Agile Research.md

 <br>

 - ### Extreme Programming (XP)
-> Extreme programming is a software development methodology that’s part of what’s collectively known as agile methodologies.
+> Extreme programming is a software development methodology that is a part of what’s collectively known as agile methodologies.
 XP is built upon values, principles,
 > and practices, and its goal is to allow small to mid-sized teams to produce high-quality software and adapt to evolving and changing requirements.

 <img width="314" src="https://d112uwirao0vo9.cloudfront.net/wp-content/uploads/2019/09/Extreme-Programming-XP.jpg">